lfloris/openshift-dev-training/Labs/Lab06-WebUI-application-deployments/building-from-docker-image-ex-2.md

 ![](img/app-pods-building-ex-2.png)

 Inspect the logs of the build pod.
-You can see all of the steps taken to reach a sucessful build.
+You can see all of the steps taken to reach a successful build.

 ![](img/app-build-logs-ex-2.png)

-Finally, once the process is complete, we should see that the topology view reports a sucessful deployment of our simple Python application.
+Finally, once the process is complete, we should see that the topology view reports a successful deployment of our simple Python application.

 ![](img/app-deploy-success-ex-2.png)